vladimirfomene/guest-writer/faq/tips-about-writing.md

 Another example is related to moving from one explanation to an action.
 In that case, a preposition phrase can make the content more friendly:

-> With that covered, open a terminal a install the `create-react-app` package.
+> With that covered, open a terminal and install the `create-react-app` package.

 In this case, _"with that covered"_ is the prepositional phrase.